Green Light Arts STAFF

-Carin started off as a professional actor/singer/dancer and choreographer.
-Select acting credits: The Trial of Ebenezer Scrooge (Theatre & Company), Raging Dreams: into the visceral (Theatre Gargantua), Life on Mars: Inspired by the Sound and Vision of David Bowie (Atlantic Ground Control), SUDS, the Musical (Brockville Arts Centre), Nana and The Catalyst (Toronto Fringe, Outstanding Performance).
+Carin started off as a professional actor/singer/dancer.
+Select acting credits: The Trial of Ebenezer Scrooge (Theatre & Company), Raging Dreams: into the visceral (Theatre Gargantua), Life on Mars: Inspired by the Sound and Vision of David Bowie (Atlantic Ground Control), SUDS, the Musical (Brockville Arts Centre), Nana and The Catalyst (Toronto Fringe).
 Select choreography credits: Will You Be My Friend (Green Light Arts), Eurydice (University of Waterloo), Ching Chong Chinaman (fu-GEN Theatre), It’s Just a Phase (Gregarious Productions, Toronto Fringe), Life on Mars (Atlantic Ground Control).

-Carin segued into the Producing realm courtesy of her time as a jack-of-all-trades personal assistant to commercial entertainment producers.
-She owes quite a bit to her for-profit mentors but prefers working in the not-for-profit and charitable sector.
+Her introduction to producing is courtesy of her concurrent experience as a personal assistant in the commercial entertainment industry (2003-2010).
+She owes a lot to her for-profit mentors but prefers working in the not-for-profit and charitable sector.
 She is committed to Green Light Arts vision of promoting positive social change and creating meaningful community impact through the performing arts.

 Carin is also an accomplished alignment-based Hatha Yoga teacher in Waterloo Region.
 She teaches regularly at Queen Street Yoga and Amma Yoga.
 Carin holds an Honours B.A. in Theatre & Drama Studies, a joint program between the University of Toronto and Sheridan College as well as an Associate Diploma in Voice Recital from Trinity College London.